If you want a versatile, easy to use backyard cooker then you should get a a pellet grill. It makes smoking, grilling and cooking a breeze.

 My Pick For The High Tech Pellet Grill

 The Green Mountain Grills (GMG) Daniel Boone is a wood pellet grill with 458 square inches of cooking space.
-It has a hood for getting those large pieces of brisket or whole chickens.
+I like that it has hood for getting those large pieces of brisket or whole chickens.

-This is an incredibly versatile unit that can replace your existing bbq, grill and smoker, this is partly thanks to the temperature range.
-You can easily adjust and maintain temperatures between 150°F to 500°F..
-The unit comes standard with a thermometer probe that you can place through the little hole in the side of the smoker – no more jamming the lid closed on your cord!
+I found that this is a an incredibly versatile unit that can replace your existing bbq, grill and smoker, this is partly thanks to the temperature range.
+You can easily adjust and maintain temperatures between 150°F to 500°F. The unit came with a thermometer probe that we could place through the little hole in the side of the smoker – no more jamming the lid closed on your cord!

 Where the Daniel Boone really shines is the WIFI.
 You can either buy the unit WIFI ready or not.
-I will tell you right now the only model you should be considering is the WIFI model
+I will tell you right now the only model you should be considering is the WIFI model, it made cooking way easier!!

 Although it might be on of the smaller units on this list, it still has more than enough room to cook 7 racks of ribs or even an entire turkey.
 So its got enough room to cater to most back yard smokers needs.